 make use of possible parameters of competition.

-the oligopoly could otherwise not be sustained in the long run.
+parallelism in the oligopoly could otherwise not be sustained in the long run.

 In oligopoly settings, parallel price movements for example could arise simply through

 Some competition laws prohibit certain facilitating practices in oligopoly markets even